 The MegaMax USB-CPLD Development system connects an FT2232H Dual High Speed USB (480 Mbits/sec) chip to the CPLD.
-The CPLD uses a dedicated channel on the FT2232H for high speed transfers to the PC.
+The CPLD uses a dedicated channel on the FT2232H for serial transfers to the PC.
 Using the EPT Active Transfer Library, sustained speeds of 0.1 Mbytes/sec can be achieved.
-The transfers are bidirectional.
+The transfers are bi-directional.